Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 See, if topology is rubbersheet geometry-- where things can be seen as equivalent whenever you can transform one into another continuously, without gluing or cutting--, then it should be intuitive that "holes" could lead us to topological invariants.
 You can't, for example, turn a circle into a disk or a line without cutting it or gluing stuff to it.
 Equally, a hollow sphere can't be turned homeomorphically to a plane or something similar.
 Holes are getting in the way of such transformations.
 This visually makes sense, but how to actually "compute" the holes of a space?
 This is the main theoretical purpose of this post: developing a theory of holes mathematicians call **homology theory**, which uses notions from topology, geometry and algebra.

 First note that there is a dimensionality factor when we talk about what we intuitively call a hole.
 For 1D spaces (lines, circles, segments, graphics, etc.), we're thinking about a loop-- a path that ends where it begins.
-Not only that, but a loop which has "no interior" inside our shape.
+Not only that, but a loop which has "no interior" filling its inside.
 For 2D spaces (planes, spheres, surfaces like the torus, etc.), having a hole means they're "hollow", in the sense they're surfaces without a border and "not filled".
-This means that, for each dimension, we have a unique notion of n-dimensional hole.
+This means that each dimension has a unique notion of "n-dimensional hole", but we'll find these all have something in common.

 Both for 1D and 2D holes, there are two intuitive ideas in play.
 First, holes should represent shapes that are "closed into itself", that are "cycles" in the sense they have no border-- that an ant can transverse them forever, and never fall off.
-They are also "unfilled", there's nothing "inside them"-- or, rather, they aren't the boundary some filling matter.
+They are also "unfilled", there's nothing "inside them"-- or, rather, they aren't the boundary of some filling matter.
 Both of these conditions are neccessary.
 For example, if we take the boundary circle of a disk by itself, it is indeed a loop, a cycle.
 But it is also filled by the content of the disk, being its boundary.
 On the other hand, a circle has a hole, but can be filled to become a disk, which is hole-less.

+IMG!!!
+(S1 E D2)

 I.e., holes are represented by cycles (boundaryless shapes) that aren't filled (not the boundary of anything, non-boundary shapes).

 Imagine we have a surface-- say, a cylinder-- and want to find 1D holes in it.
 We can try to see the different loops we can draw on this cylinder.
 Some of these loops are filled and can be continuously contracted inside the surface to a single point.
 These don't really tell us anything about holes.
 However, there is another class of loops that are not filled within the cylinder-- those that "go around it", so to speak.
 These all should represent holes!

+IMG!!!
+(CILINDRO E CICLOS)

 Similarly, take a 2D shape like a ring-- i.e., a disk with a smaller disk cut out from it, like a DVD.
 We have a single hole in this space.
 Consider the two circles that compose the boundary of this shape.
 Both are cycles.
 None of them are the complete boundary of some subspace, indicating they're also unfilled.
 They should be seen as representing the hole we made-- and the same can be said about all the loops in between them!
 Note that this is all because of the puncture we introduced in the original disk, otherwise all these loops would be boundaries.

+IMG!!!
+(RING)

 This could be perfected, though.
 See, in both examples above, we have a single hole, but infinitely many non-boundary cycles representing it.
 This seems a little awkward.
 Thankfully, all these cycles have something in common: whevener you pick two of them, they form the complete border of a surface (in the first case, of a "mini-cylinder", in the second of a "mini-ring" contained in the original space).

-This leads us to think of holes as actually **classes of non-boundary cycles**, two cycles being on the same class if they are the boundary of some surface of one dimension above-- so to speak, if they are "connected", or "joined" by that surface.
+This leads us to think of holes as actually **classes of non-boundary cycles**, two cycles being on the same class if they together form the boundary of some space of one dimension above-- so to speak, if they are "connected", or "joined" by that surface.

+Most of this post will deal with the non-trivial, although highly enriching proccess of formalizing this inutitive definition.

 # Basic linear algebra